 This project is being continued from the current fiscal year per the adopted study schedule.
-It involves a comprehensive study of the San Marcos region and includes preparing a regional municipal service review covering the City of San Marcos, San Marcos Fire Protection District, and Vallecitos Water District.
-This project is being prepared in parallel to a separate study involving the Vista region (detailed below) given overlapping service provision.
+It involves a comprehensive study of the San Marcos region and specifically the City of San Marcos, San Marcos Fire Protection District, and Vallecitos Water District.
+This project is being prepared in parallel to a separate study involving the Vista region given overlapping service provision.